Webtrends SaaS Solutions Security Statement

 6 Access Control & Physical Security

-Webtrends VP of Global IT manages access control policies and procedures for the corporate network, and Webtrends Director of Global SaaS Operations manages access control policies and procedures for the SaaS production network.
+Webtrends CTO manages access control policies and procedures for the corporate network and access control policies and procedures for the SaaS production network.
 Webtrends SaaS Operations maintains a list of all staff authorized to access SaaS Operations data centers.

 6.1 User Access Management

 Accounts on Webtrends SaaS production network, including for network administrators and database administrators, are mapped directly to employees using unique identifiers based on employee names.
 Microsoft’s Active Directory enforces uniqueness.
 Generic administrative accounts are not used.
-Upon notification by HR as part of the formal termination notification process, all physical and system accesses are immediately adjusted to the new role or revoked both on Webtrends Corporate network and in Webtrends SaaS Solutions production network.
+Upon notification by HR as part of the formal termination notification process, all physical and system accesses are immediately adjusted to the new role or revoked.

 All accesses to Webtrends SaaS Operations network must be submitted by the requestor’s manager to the change management meeting.
 After review and approval, the request is logged for implementation.